zaidkx7/Agency/README.md

 - Phone numbers
 - Operating hours

-The scraped data is saved in a CSV file for easy access and analysis.
+The scraped data is saved in a CSV and JSON files for easy access and analysis.

 ## Features

 - Automated scraping of agency information
 - Data extraction from individual agency pages
 - CSV export with structured data
+- JSON structured data
 - Logging functionality for monitoring the scraping process
 - Error handling and validation